 In conclusion, out of the 34 informants, 21 reported being more likely to talk and share their stress with their significant other.
 Managing stress is an inevitable aspect of working life.
-Additionally, a woman must handle both her significant other's stress and her own when she is
+Additionally, a woman must handle both her significant other's stress and her own when she is half a couple working two jobs.
+Nothing can ever prepare a woman for motherhood, much less motherhood while working.
+It has been said that becoming a mother is both the most beautiful and challenging experience in life.
+However, what happens when she must also attend to her work simultaneously?
+Though working mothers who care for their family and children while also working may appear to be supermoms on the outside, they essentially work nonstop.
+While they love being working mothers, this does not mean they prioritise self-care last.

-Stress faced by the teachers in the centre is also a common issue faced by many working mothers in today's hectic and demanding environment, which is striking a balance between their professional goals and the demands of parenting (Dugan & Barnes-Farrell, 2020).
+Stress faced by the teachers in the centre is also a common issue faced by many working mothers in today's hectic and demanding environment, which is striking a balance between their professional goals and the demands of parenting (Dugan & Farrell, 2020).
 This dual job frequently results in stress and a never-ending quest for balance.
 It is critical to acknowledge and resolve the challenges experienced by working mothers to protect their general happiness and wellbeing.
 Balancing a profession's demands and parenting's obligations requires careful navigation.
 This is a difficult and frequently overwhelming effort.
-In the learning centre, teachers are required to help a student learn and develop on all levels-intellectually, physically, and emotionally which is a comparable role that mothers have in education.
+In the learning centre, teachers are required to help a student learn and develop on all levels - intellectually, physically, and emotionally which is a comparable role that mothers have in education.
 Like a mother, teachers must assist students in internalising moral principles.
 The teachers are expected to be kind and worried about their students, much like a mother.
 If something goes wrong, teachers must correct the students as they do with their children.
 Impliedly, the inextricable bond must exist between a person and their surroundings (P-E-Fit Theory) to ensure happiness in whatever task they are doing.